-In our office we are focused on our patients’ comfort, and offer anxiety relief in the form of a pill that is prescribed before treatment, and nitrous oxide (also known as laughing gas) that is administered in the office during treatment, if you choose.
-Dr.Webb’s unique advanced techniques for administering anesthesia put our patients at ease, and we also provide darkening glasses, music and blankets during treatment.
+In our office, we are focused on our patients’ comfort, and offer anxiety relief in the form of a pill that is prescribed before treatment.
+Dr.Webb’s unique advanced techniques for administering anesthesia put our patients at ease, and we also provide darkening glasses, music, and blankets during treatment.
 With the use of cryotherapy, Dr. Webb has even eliminated the need to use topical anesthesia (numbing gel), which most patients agree tastes terrible!
 One of the most common compliments that Dr. Webb receives is that she “gives great shots!”

 At Siesta Key Root Canal Specialists, we feel that our main job is to be your cheerleader and give you encouragement and love throughout your procedure.
 No one wants to be a bad patient!
 We know that and will never make you feel like a wimp or like your fears are not justified.
 We will simply be there for you to talk you through each step and it is our greatest pleasure at the end of a procedure when a patient exclaims, “That wasn’t bad at all!”